-ML strategies initially developed for computer science applications \cite{bishop,DLbengio}, have seen an explosive growth in their use across various fields because of (i) the use of GPUs to accelerate their execution,(ii) the availability of ``big data", and (iii) the many ML libraries that have been developed.
-While in traditional Engineering modelling the machine (i.e. the computer) is used to obtain the output data from a given Algorithm (usually a physical relationship between causes and effects, i.e. a physics-based model) and input data, both input and output data are used in machine learning so that machines can discover representative algorithms, and as a result these approaches are often referred to as data-driven.
+ML strategies initially developed for computer science applications \cite{bishop,DLbengio}, have seen an explosive growth in their use across various fields because of (i) the use of GPUs to accelerate their execution, (ii) the availability of ``big data", and (iii) the many ML libraries freely available.
+While in traditional Engineering modelling the machine (i.e., the computer) is used to obtain the output data from a given Algorithm (a physical relationship between causes and effects, i.e., a physics-based model) and input data, both input and output data are used in ML so that machines can discover representative algorithms, and as a result these approaches are often referred to as data-driven.
 This is schematically shown in Figure 1.

 SHM \cite{keith}, together with the field of Nonlinear System Identification \cite{Schouken}, have been among the engineering fields that have seen an early adoption of ML strategies to make inferences on the (health) status of structures in operating conditions and to guide decision making on structural dynamical systems.
 Nowadays, ML strategies are widely used in engineering for a broad range of tasks, including but not limited to: (i) developing models from data; (ii) reducing computational costs; (iii) extracting and summarising information from large datasets; (iv) learning patterns, trends and correlations; (v) inspiring the developments of new experiments; (vi) online tracking and learning system's behaviour; (vii) guiding decision making.